The Working Time Regulations

 The Working Time Regulations (1998) implement the European Working Time Directive into GB law.

 The Regulations were amended, with effect from 1 August 2003, to extend working time measures in full to all non-mobile workers in road, sea, inland waterways and lake transport, to all workers in the railway and offshore sectors, and to all workers in aviation who are not covered by the Civil Aviation (Working Time) Regulations 2004.
-The Regulations will apply to junior doctors from 1 August 2004.
+The Regulations apply to junior doctors from 1 August 2004.

 Useful Documents